88simon/gun_del_sol_web/.github/API_TYPES_SYNC.md

 2. **Generate TypeScript Types** - Using `openapi-typescript`, generates `backend/api-types.ts`
 3. **Commit to Backend** - Types are committed to the backend repository
 4. **Sync to Frontend** - Types are copied to `src/lib/generated/api-types.ts` in the frontend repository
-5. **Commit to Frontend** - A new commit is pushed to the frontend repository with the updated types
+5. **Create PR** - A pull request is created in the frontend repository with the updated types
+6. **Merge PR** - After CI passes, merge the PR to update types in frontend

-**Required:** The backend workflow needs a `FRONTEND_SYNC_TOKEN` secret with permissions to push to the frontend repository.
+**Required:** The backend workflow needs a `FRONTEND_SYNC_TOKEN` secret with permissions to create PRs in the frontend repository.
 If not available, it falls back to the default `github.token`.

 ### 2. CI Guard (Frontend)